LeelaChessZero/lczero.org/content/blog/2020/2020-05-02-lc0-v025-has-been-released.md

   That it how it should be according to the standard, but some GUIs start clock from `position` command.
 * Added a flag to allow `go nodes` to takes reused nodes into account.
-* Shared collisions support between threads, should increase NPS a bit.
+* Shared collisions support between threads, should a strentgh per node a bit.
 * We changed win probability to centipawn value formula again.
 New formula is **cp = 90 × tan(1.5637541897 × q)**.
 * Some chess GUIs didn't like chess engines returning `depth 0`, changed Lc0 to